Enforcers (comics): Publication history

-Fictional team biography
+Fictional team history

-The Enforcers are a group of hired hitmen and extortionists, each with an expertise in a different and unique area of combat, whose goal it is to aid various employers in the takeover of New York City's criminal gangs.
-In their first appearance, the Enforcers aided the Big Man (Frederick Foswell) in his attempt to gain control of New York City's criminal gangs.
-They clashed with the superhero Spider-Man for the first time, and are defeated by him.
+The Enforcers are a group of professional hitmen and extortionists, each with an expertise in a different and unique area of combat.
+They primarily operate in New York City, where they serve as hired muscle for various employers in the criminal underworld.
+In their first appearance, the Enforcers aided the Big Man (Frederick Foswell) in his attempt to gain control over New York's criminal gangs.
+They clashed with the superhero Spider-Man for the first time, and were defeated by him.

-They were subsequently employed by paranoid industrialist Norman Osborn, hired them to shut down Malone's Flophouse in a bid to gain the land.
+The Enforcers were subsequently employed by paranoid industrialist Norman Osborn, who hired them to shut down Malone's Flophouse in a bid to gain the land.
 However, the then-amnesiac Malone resident Namor the Sub-Mariner thwarted them, later destroying Osborn's construction equipment.
 They next aided the Green Goblin in his first unsuccessful attempt to eliminate Spider-Man, but were again defeated and jailed.
 Soon after that, they joined forces with the Sandman to subdue the Human Torch at a point where it was believed Spider-Man had become a coward, but are defeated by the combined might of Spider-Man and the Human Torch.

-The Enforcers clash repeatedly with Spider-Man and occasionally other heroes such as Daredevil.
-Foswell is eventually unmasked, but later reforms and is killed.
-Afterward, Ox appears to have been killed.

-Montana and Fancy Dan team with a new Big Man, as well as with the Sandman and a new Crime Master, Nick Lewis, Jr. son of the original.
-During a battle in which the team is defeated by Spider-Man, the Human Torch, and the Sons of the Tiger, Crime Master shoots the new Big Man, learning belatedly that this "Big Man" was Janice Foswell, daughter of the original and the younger Lewis' romantic interest.

 The Enforcers were hired by Lightmaster, who introduced a new Ox, Raymond Bloch's twin brother Ronald, to the team.
 The Enforcers are once again defeated by Spider-Man.
 They later battle the mutant superheroine Dazzler.

 The Enforcers return with new members "Snake" Marston and "Hammer" Harrison.
 The Enforcers come under the employ of the Kingpin, but were defeated by Spider-Man and the then-reformed Sandman.
 This lineup appears only once more to fight Daredevil.

 The original Ox (Raymond Bloch) returns, revived by the Kingpin.
 It is unclear whether it is Raymond or Ronald Bloch who appears with Montana and Fancy Dan in subsequent battles with Spider-Man and She-Hulk.

 During the events known as the superhero Civil War, either Raymond or Ronald Bloch and "Snake" Marston are recruited into the Thunderbolts, a team of reformed villains.